lambdaloop/anipose/docs/sphinx/aniposelib-tutorial.rst

     cgroup = CameraGroup.from_names(cam_names, fisheye=True)

 Next, we will use the function ``calibrate_videos()`` to detect the ChArUco boards in each of the videos and calibrate the cameras accordingly.
+This function takes as parameters a list of lists of video filenames (one list per camera) and a calibration board object, which specifies what should be detected in the videos.
 Iterative bundle adjustment is used to calibrate the cameras by minimizing the reprojection error.
 At each iteration, this method defines a threshold for the reprojection error, then performs bundle adjustment on the points for which the reprojection error is below the determined threshold.